JiaQiSJTU/JiaQiSJTU.github.io/_pages/about.md

 <!-- ## About Me -->

 I am currently a PhD student in [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/) advised by [Kenny Q. Zhu](https://www.cs.sjtu.edu.cn/~kzhu/).
-Before that, I received the bachelor degree in Computer Science from University of Electronic Science and Technology of China in 2018.
+Before that, I received the bachelor degree in Computer Science from University of Electronic Science and Technology of China.

 # Research